matzsoft/adventofcode/tools/adventOfCode/README.md

 1. Creates the day12.swift file.
 1. Creates the input/day12.txt file.
-1. Simulates an `adventOfCode open day12.swift` command.
+1. Simulates an `adventOfCode open day12` command.

 ### Open subcommand

-The open subcommand takes a problem solution Swift file and creates a Swift Package Manager setup for it.
+The open subcommand takes a problem solution name and creates a Swift Package Manager setup for it.
 Then Xcode is opened for that package.
-To continue the example from above, the command `adventOfCode open day12.swift` performs the following actions:
+To continue the example from above, the command `adventOfCode open day12` performs the following actions:

 1. Creates a subdirectory called day12.
 1. Creates a Swift Package Manager structure within the day12 directory.